Home/Meats/King Crab Legs

 Instructions

 3. 3.
-Add the boiled king crab legs to the salad, drizzle with dressing, and toss gently before serving.
+Top the quinoa mixture with crab legs and drizzle with tahini dressing before serving.

 Ingredients